cedrickzedd/Badges4All/README.md

 # Badges4All
 This works by joining the [discord server](https://discord.gg/hGNtQ8rMQb) and requesting a custom badge.

+# Note
+Bdfdb by DevilBro is required for this to work.
+Install [here](https://betterdiscord.app/Download?id=59)
 # How much does this cost?
 Nothing!
 I don't earn money for this.
 I just want to grow my own community.